-No. The survey and its tallying were conducted completely independent from advertising, and results were not released prior to the magazine being printed.
+No. The survey and its tallying were conducted by a completely independent certified public accountant and results were not released before the magazine was printed.

 What if my doctor isn’t on the list?

-I’m a physician, and I never received a survey.
+I’m a physician, and I’ve never received a survey.
 Why not?

 We diligently try to maintain our database, but we may not have your correct mailing information.
-You can visit www.charlottemagazine.com to update your practice contact information.
+We also email the office managers at many practices.
+Please visit www.charlottemagazine.com to update your practice contact information.
 Also, the survey postcard may have never reached your inbox for a number of other reasons beyond our control.

 Are these doctors accepting new patients?